k2-fsa/sherpa/docs/source/onnx/websocket/online-websocket.rst

 .. note::

-  Note that the server supports processing multiple client in a batch in parallel.
+  Note that the server supports processing multiple clients in a batch in parallel.
   You can use ``--max-batch-size`` to limit the batch size.

 View the usage of the client (C++)